HaylzRandom/mini-js-projects/projects/testimonial-box-switcher/README.md

-# 3D Background Boxes
+# Testimonial Box Switcher

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that displays a selection of testimonials

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a component to show multiple testimonials to be displayed on a webpage that will auto rotate through

 ## Tech Stack